healthfinch/policies/auditing_policy.md

 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

 This policy applies to all healthfinch Add-on systems, including BaaS, that store, transmit, or process ePHI.
-This policy, and associated procedures, do not apply to PaaS Customers that do not choose Catalyze Logging Service.
+This policy, and associated procedures, do not apply to PaaS Customers that do not choose healthfinch Logging Service.

-## Applicable Standards from the HITRUST Common Security Framework

-* 0.a Information Security Management Program
-* 01.a Access Control Policy
-* 01.b User Registration
-* 01.c Privilege Management
-* 09.aa Audit Logging
-* 09.ac Protection of Log Information
-* 09.ab - Monitoring System Use
-* 06.e - Prevention of Misuse of Information

-## Applicable Standards from the HIPAA Security Rule

-* 45 CFR ¬ß 164.308(a)(1)(ii)(D) - Information System Activity Review
-* 45 CFR ¬ß 164.308(a)(5)(ii)(B) & (C) - Protection from Malicious Software & Log-in Monitoring
-* 45 CFR ¬ß 164.308(a)(2) - HIPAA Security Rule Periodic Evaluation
-* 45 CFR ¬ß 164.312(b) - Audit Controls
-* 45 CFR ¬ß 164.312(c)(2) - Mechanism to Authenticate ePHI
-* 45 CFR ¬ß 164.312(e)(2)(i) - Integrity Controls

 # Auditing Policies